 Your chosen probiotic supplement is more concerned with species than strains.

 The most common bacterial species used in probiotics include Lactobacillus and Bifidobacterium.
 Other species you are likely to see are Streptococcus, Enterococcus, and Escherichia.
 However, under each of these species exist a number of specific strains of probiotic bacteria which provide different benefits to users.
 A lot of companies focus only on the species of bacteria while ignoring the strains.
-Perhaps, the strains contained within the supplement you have chosen are not the right ones for your needs.
+Perhaps, the strains within the supplement you have chosen are not the right ones for your needs.

 You are taking an incorrect dosage or missing days.